Is Padder required to rent my unit?

 No. Padder is always optional and is never a condition of tenancy.

-Padder products are designed and sold as optional tenant-paid products that may be offered as one way to help you qualify for a lease or reduce your up-front move-in costs.
+Padder products are designed and sold as optional tenant-paid products that may be offered as one way to support your lease application or reduce your upfront move-in costs.

 You still apply with the landlord directly